Mary Kawennatakie Adams

-Mary Kawennatakie Adams (January 24, 1917 – May 23, 1999) was a Mohawk First Nations textile artist and basket maker.
+Mary Kawennatakie Adams (January 24, 1917 – May 23, 1999) was an Akwesasronon textile artist and basket maker.

 Background

-Mary Kawennatakie Adams, a hereditary member of the Mohawk wolf clan, was born on Cornwall Island at Akwesasne on the Mohawk Nation, which straddles the New York/Canadian border.
-She was born in Ontario, Canada.
+Adams, a hereditary member of the Mohawk wolf clan, was born on Cornwall Island at Akwesasne on the Mohawk Nation, which straddles the New York/Canadian border.

+Career

 Her Mohawk name Kawennatakie means "approaching voice."
 She had no formal education after age 16 and did not learn English until well into adulthood.

-Basket making

-Adams' childhood was spent close to her mother and grandmother.
+The Ontario, Canada- born artist's childhood was spent close to her mother and grandmother.
 At the age of 6, Adams learned from her mother how to process black ash splints and sweetgrass and weave baskets.
 When she was 10 years old, her mother died, and her father left the reserve to seek employment as an iron worker.
-Initially, Adams was locally trading her baskets for needed food and other items, but later learned that trading the baskets for cigarettes and then selling the cigarettes brought in more money.
+Initially, she was locally trading her baskets for needed food and other items, but later learned that trading the baskets for cigarettes and then selling the cigarettes brought in more money.
 In this way she was able to support herself and her brother.
 Her brother helped by felling the ash so she could prepare the wood.

-Adams married at the age of 17.
+Adams married in 1939.
 She had 12 children, she supported her family with her baskets.
 Her family was involved in each step (cutting, pounding, cleaning, shaving, braiding) of this endeavor.
 By the time she was in her early 50s, she was financially independent.
 She was then able to make baskets that were "imaginative and distinctive" rather than utilitarian.
 Later, she taught basket making on the Mohawk Reserve at Akwesasne.
 She traveled widely to give demonstrations of Mohawk basket making.

-Adams' duel cultural influences from being Mohawk and Roman Catholic is, in the words of scholar Olivia Thornburn, "interwoven with her splint ash and sweet grass baskets."
+Adams' dual cultural influences from being Mohawk and Roman Catholic is, in the words of scholar Olivia Thornburn, "interwoven with her splint ash and sweet grass baskets."
 She was active in St. Regis Catholic Church.
 Métis scholar Sherry Farrell Racette noted Adam's "skilled execution" in a unique stitch known as the "bird-mouth" stitch, and her skill in "texture created by the innovative application of tiny, miniature baskets."